Are you a fan of Impressionism planning a trip to Paris? If so, this is the perfect 3 days in Paris itinerary for Impressionism lovers.

 Day 2 Evening: Eiffel Tower

 The Eiffel Tower is a fantastic spot to visit at sunset.
 And it’s open until 11:45 pm, lit up with a golden raiment of lights.
 If you want to head up to the summit, you’ll need to pre-book a skip the line ticket to avoid long waits.

 The graceful iron giant can also be well-photographed from other cozy areas — the Champs de Mars (with cherry blossoms in springs) and Avenue de Camoiens.

 The Impressionists didn’t paint the Eiffel Tower.
 But the Post-Impressionists did.
 There’s a beautiful painting by Georges Seurat, in the Neo-Impressionist pointillism technique.

 Day 3 Morning: Day Trip To Giverny

-Giverny is home to Monet's stunning house and gardens.
-Giverny is a one-of-a-kind pastoral paradise, born from the great artist's obsession.
-It's a must see site for art lovers and Monet addicts in France.
+Giverny is home to Monet’s stunning house and gardens.
+It’s a one-of-a-kind pastoral paradise, born from the great artist’s obsession.

 Monet lived half his life in Giverny.
-You won't find any original Monet paintings.
-Instead, you'll feel as if you've stepped into one of his utopian masterpieces.
+You won’t find any original Monet paintings there.
+Instead, you’ll feel as if you’ve stepped into one of his paintings.

 Click here for my complete guide to visiting Giverny.